By: Reyna Gobel

 Private lenders offer specific breaks from making payments for situations such as unemployment and being within 6 months of graduation.
 The difference between federal and private loans is that federal student loans have standard guaranteed payment breaks.

 Private loan lenders each set their own rules.
-For instance, one could offer 12 months of payment breaks while another offers 24 months.
-One may have a specific one just for unemployment, while another doesn’t.
+For instance, one could offer 12 months of payment breaks.
+Another lender May offer 24 months.
+Others may have a specific payment break option for unemployment.
 When comparing loans, find out the rules from the lender if you don’t have enough in savings to cover loan payments in a financial emergency.

-Myth: Parents can never be released from co-signer responsibility.
+Myth: Parents can never get released from co-signer responsibility.

 Fact: Private student loan lenders build in co-sign release rules into lending agreements.